IbcAlpha/IBC/userguide.md

 TWS, and `C:\Jts\ibgateway\nnn\ibgateway.exe` for Gateway (note that desktop icons are also provided).
 On Linux, the files are `~/Jts/nnn/tws` for TWS, and `~/Jts/ibgateway/nnn/ibgateway` for Gateway. nnn is the TWS version number.
+>
+>   Note that as mentioned above, IBC cannot currently work with this auto-restart mechanism.
+The setting for it may appear in the relevant TWS/Gateway configuration dialogs, but if you use it then TWS/Gateway will actually attempt to relogin at the appropriate time but may not succeed - and in any case the restarted process will not include IBC so no IBC functionality will work.

 >IMPORTANT
 >